pzuraq/signalium/docs/src/app/core/async-signals/page.md

 ## Summary

-Reactive promises (created via reactive async functions) and tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
+Async signals (created via reactive async functions) and tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
 To sum up the main points:

-- Reactive Promises
+- Async Signals
   - Superset of standard promises with declarative state for `isPending`, `isResolved`, `value`, etc.
   - Promises returned by reactive functions are converted into reactive promises
   - Only propagate changes when they are fully resolved
   - Can be awaited with `async`/`await` syntax
-- Reactive Tasks
+- Task Signals
   - Used for running an async operation on command
   - Exposes the same state properties as reactive promises
   - Should not be used _reactively_ (e.g. in response to changes in other signals)

 Between reactive promises and tasks, most common data fetching and mutation operations should be covered.
 This is because _most_ async in JavaScript is _symmetric_ - you send one request, you receive one response.

 What do we do, however, when we have to deal with _asymmetric_ async?
-This brings us to the final core types of signals: Subscriptions and Watchers.
+This brings us to the final core types of signals: Relays and Watchers.